Understanding private mortgage insurance

 Requesting cancellation at 20% equity

 Mark your calendar for the day you hit 20% equity in your home.
-That’s when you can write to your lender or loan servicer and request that mortgage insurance be taken off the bill.
+That’s when you can write to your lender or loan servicer and request that mortgage insurance be taken off your bill.
 You’ll need to be current on your payments and have a healthy payment history to qualify for PMI cancellation.

 Refinancing to eliminate MIP

-Cancel PMI through home appreciation
+Cancelling PMI through home appreciation

 Comparing mortgage insurance options